adamsilver/fdpb/02-Checkout.md

 As you can see in the code above, we wrap each of the form fields inside a `fieldset`, with a `legend` element that provides a description for those options.

 Combining the fieldset and legend is an important inclusive form pattern.
 Visually the text provides an overarching description for the group.
-And in most screen readers, this results in the legend's text being read out with the the radio button's label.
+And in most screen readers, this results in the legend's text being read out with the radio button's label.
 For example *Delivery options, UK Standard (Free, 2-3 days)*.

 You might think that all fields can be grouped in some way.
 For example, we could wrap the entire registration form from the previous chapter in a `fieldset` and `legend`.